Common Kitchen Bugs & Insects

 Ants in the Kitchen

-If ants are found marching one-by-one across the kitchen counter, they are most likely odorous house ants, Argentine ants or pavement ants.
-All three species have ambitious appetites and are attracted to food and moisture, making kitchens an ideal gathering spot.
+All three species mentioned above have ambitious appetites and are attracted to food and moisture, making kitchens an ideal gathering spot.
 Odorous house ants prefer sweets, while Argentine ants and pavement ants have been known to eat meats, bread, oils and fats.
 Commonly nesting near moisture sources, ants can be found in wall voids near water pipes and beneath leaky fixtures, including those under the sink.

 Cockroaches in the Kitchen